jonathanstowe/AccessorFacade/README.md

 # AccessorFacade
-A Perl 6 method trait to turn indivdual get/set subroutines into a single attribute
+A Perl 6 method trait to turn indivdual get/set subroutines into a single read/write object attribute.